-Stakeholders prioritised the issues based on their importance and significance of impact for Downer.
-An overall issue ranking greater than 8.20 (sum of the average internal and the average external rankings) was taken as the materiality threshold for Downer.
-This provided a list of the top 11 issues which Downer deems to be its material issues.
-The remaining seven issues, which remain important to Downer and will continue to be managed, are referred to as other issues.
+Stakeholders prioritised the issues based on their importance and significance of Downer’s impacts.
+This provided a list of the top 13 issues which Downer deems to be its material issues.
+The remaining six issues, which remain important to Downer and will continue to be addressed, are referred to as important issues.

-The materiality assessment provided key sustainability insights for Downer’s strategy and frames the content for this year’s Sustainability Report.
-The materiality results are shown in the matrix below and further explained in order of priority.
+The materiality results are shown in the matrix below and further explained in order of priority below.

-The results were positive, with strong alignment between internal and external stakeholder views, as shown in the spider diagram.
+The results were positive, with strong alignment between internal and external stakeholder views, as demonstrated in the spider diagram.

-This materiality assessment identified a prioritised list of 11 material issues.
-It also identified the top seven Sustainable Development Goals that Downer contributes to.
-The context behind each material issue is as follows:
+The materiality assessment identified a prioritised list of 13 material issues, as well as the top eight Sustainable Development Goals that Downer contributes to.

-The material issues identified above are addressed within the relevant sections of this Sustainability Report, except for financial performance, operational performance and business resilience.
-Instead, these are referenced within the context of the Sustainability Report but addressed in more detail in Downer’s Annual Report.
+The material issues are addressed within the relevant sections of this Sustainability Report, except for economic performance.
+These are referenced within the context of the Sustainability Report but addressed in more detail in Downer’s Annual Report.

 Downer’s six important issues, as identified in our materiality assessment, in order of priority, are:

 Downer continues to refine its material issues list as a result of changes in the organisation, and the market in which it operates.